 There is a relatively simple explanation for why the initial figure of 383 bodies was so wrong, given that the final tally of 909 was so much greater.
 It was impossible to accurately count bodies on the ground until they were removed.

 At first, the Guyanese army reported that 408 people had died.
 Major Randy Johnson, the officer in charge of the Guyana Defense Force when it first entered Jonestown, provided the earliest figures.
 He based his estimate of 400 dead on the fact that he had been told that 400 passports were found.
 Since the assessment was made from the ground rather than the air, it was difficult to judge whether that number was correct.

-The figure stayed constant for four days, then started to rise: on Thursday 23 November, the death toll made its biggest jump, to 700; on Friday it went to 780; by Saturday night, one week after the deaths, the final toll of 909 was reported.
+The figure stayed constant for four days, then started to rise once the U.S. Army Graves Registration team started to bag the bodies, beginning on Wednesday 22 November.
+On Thursday the death toll made its biggest jump, to 700, as bodies began to be shipped out; on Friday it went to 780; by Saturday night, one week after the deaths, the final toll of 909 was reported.

 Relying upon the journal she kept during this time as a resource, Rebecca Moore wrote: “U.S. Army volunteers had been bagging bodies since Wednesday.
 As they worked, the stacks of dead did not diminish.
 Apparently no one could accurately calculate the number of bodies until each was removed from the pavilion area” (A Sympathic History of Jonestown, pp. 16–17).
 The fact that the bagging process did not start until Wednesday would also account for the largest jump in the estimated body count, which, it is also important to note, was a round number of 700, rather than a specific number.